 Using a personal injury solicitor who specialises in accident at work claims can help to ensure you include everything in your claim.
 This is an important process as you can only claim once for the same incident.
 To learn what could be included within your claim, please call today.

-What proof will help for making a machinery accident claim?
+Providing proof for a machinery accident claim

 To claim compensation for workplace machinery injuries, proof that shows how the accident occurred, who was to blame and what level of injury you sustained is vital.
 As such, if you can, we’d suggest trying to secure as much of the following as possible:

 - Accident report forms.
 Most companies have to keep an accident report book.
 You are entitled to a copy of the report about your accident.
 It could be used as evidence to show when and where your accident happened.

 - Photos.
 Any pictures you take of the accident scene can really help with workplace machinery claims.
 For example, if you capture the fact that a safety guard was missing at the time you were injured, it would make it hard for your employer to deny that was the case.